Saint Neot (monk): Eynesbury Priory founded and Neot's remains transferred there

 About the year 975 a priory was founded in Eynesbury, close to the River Great Ouse in what is now Huntingdonshire.
 A nobleman and landowner named Leofric (alternatively Earl Alric) and his wife Leofleda (alternatively Countess Ethelfleda) were the creators of the priory on their land.
 It was essential to add prestige and status to their new priory; the objective was to attract pilgrims, and their money.
 This meant selecting a notable holy person as their patron, and Neot was their choice.
 The commercial possibilities would be even greater if some physical relics could be acquired, and legend has it that Leofric and Leofleda decided to acquire those of Neot.
 Legend continues that Neot's bones were stolen from Cornwall, and brought to Eynesbury where they were placed in a shrine at the priory.

 The priory structure was wooden, located in what is now St Neots, but at that time was considered to be part of Eynesbury.
 The locality already had a small population.

 The official Warden of Neot's shrine secretly decamped from Cornwall with the treasure with which he had been entrusted.
 He left Neot-Stoke on St Andrew's day, 30 November, he reached Eynesbury on 7 December.
 Neot's remains were kept in the residence of Earl Alric at Eynesbury for a short time, as the Priory had not yet been constructed.
 The year of this event seems not to have been recorded, but must have been several years after Neot's death in 877 AD and well before the presumed destruction of the Eynesbury priory by the Danes in 1010 AD.

 Stevenson in reviewing the work of other historians states in passing, "The date of the transference [of the relics] was, however, not 974, [as had been suggested] but about 1000."

-Returning to events ar the time:
+Returning to events at the time:

 In the meantime, the inhabitants of Neot-Stoke, having understood that the Warden was missing, and having suspected the fraud, flocked to the Shrine of their Saint to inspect the sacred Chest.
 On finding that their invaluable treasure was gone, they were filled with self-reproach at their own carelessness, and with indignation at the infidelity of their servant.
 Having armed themselves with such weapons as they could procure, they sought the fugitive among the neighbouring woods, hills and valleys.
 After much waste of time and fruitless labor, having obtained information respecting the road by which he had fled, a party of the principal inhabitants traced him to Eynesbury.

 Restoration of the stolen property having been in vain demanded, their rage became excessive.
 From bribes and threats, they were about to proceed to violence; and blood would have been shed, had not the royal authority interposed to quell this disturbance.

 King Edgar sided with Leofric and Leofleda, and actually sent soldiers to ensure that the Cornishmen went home, empty-handed.